-- Clean the area around fuel tank cap.
+- 1. Clean the area around fuel tank cap.
 Fill the tank to 1/2" (12 mm) below bottom of filler neck to provide space for any fuel expansion.
 Do not overfill! - 2.
 Install fuel fill cap securely and wipe up any spilled fuel.

-6.4 Engine Oil Level Check
+6.4 Engine Oil Level, Checking

-Check engine oil level before each use.
+Check engine oil level daily.